 Read these instructions at least a week before you come for your procedure.

-One week before the biopsy:
+One week before the exam:

-Day of the biopsy:
+Day of the exam:

 - Do not have any solid foods or milk products after midnight.

 - You may take your blood pressure medicine and any heart medicines with a sip of water.
+Your doctor may give you an antibiotic to take before the procedure with a sip of water.

 - Bring a list of current medications and medication allergies with you.